Non-Conforming Spacing Unit Procedures

 - For pre-existing fields with one or more non-conforming spacing unit orders issued after August 2, 2005, the previously issued spacing order may be proposed as justification in lieu of scientific data;

-- For proposed 40-acre Queenston spacing units in Erie, Genesee, Wyoming, Allegany, Livingston, Ontario, Yates, Seneca and Cayuga Counties, the previously issued FERC tight formation determination (FERC Order 280) may be proposed as justification in lieu of scientific data; and
+- For proposed 40-acre Queenston spacing units in Erie, Genesee, Wyoming, Allegany, Livingston, Ontario, Yates, Seneca and Cayuga Counties, the previously issued FERC tight formation determination (FERC Order 280) may be used in support of the application and in conjunction with scientific data; and

 - The name, business address and experience of any expert witness who will be called to support the non-conforming unit proposal at the spacing unit hearing if one is required.

 Application Review Process

 - The application for a non-conforming unit will be submitted to the Bureau of Oil & Gas Permitting and Management in the Albany office concurrently with submission of an application for a well permit to the regional office.

 - Regional permitting staff will conduct an environmental review and pre-site inspection and convey any areas of concern to the applicant.

 - The application will be date stamped upon receipt in Albany, and non-conforming unit proposals will be reviewed as expeditiously as possible in the order they are received.

 - The Bureau of Oil & Gas Regulation will send a written determination of completeness regarding the technical justification for the non-conforming unit.
 The applicant should not contact the Bureau for technical discussions prior to receiving this written determination.
 Upon receiving a notice of incomplete application the applicant may contact Albany staff to request a technical meeting to present the required additional justification.
 The meeting will take place no sooner than two weeks following the request unless Bureau staff schedule an earlier meeting date.